natty11q/LayersNLogic/Docs/Engine/GameClass.md

 ```

 You should not use the Renderer's implementation of the PushLayer unless you know what you are doing as this version is defined for window
-controlled apis like simplegui only whereas, using a raw Opengl implementation or a vulkan implementation will use the game class's layerstack instead as it is updated in an open main game loop.
+controlled apis like simplegui only whereas, using a raw OpenGL implementation or a vulkan implementation will use the game class's layerstack instead as it is updated in an open main game loop.

-the Game class's implementation will work for ANY api so it is highly reccomended you use this implemntation to keep your application api agnostic at no extra cost.
+the Game class's implementation will work for ANY api so it is highly recommended you use this implementation to keep your application api agnostic at no extra cost.

 These are the main components of the Game class that you will need to consider when creating a game using Logic Engine.